 Event details

-• The tree-lighting ceremony runs from 4:00 pm to 6:00 pm (example 2023 event) under the oaks on Front Street (6990 Front Street) in downtown Forestville.
-The Press Democrat
+The Forestville tree lighting is part of the Forestville Holiday Faire on Saturday, December 6, 2025 and runs from 3:00 pm to 7:00 pm under the oaks on Front Street (6990 Front Street) in downtown Forestville.

 My tip